YogoGit/ESP-1ch-Gateway-v5.0/README.md

 ### Forcing a SPIFF format at startup

 The following parameter shoudl be set to 0 under normal circumstances.
-It does allow the system to foce formatting of the SPIFFS filesystem.
+It does allow the system to force formatting of the SPIFFS filesystem.

  \#define SPIFF_FORMAT 0